 Determination and award: I uphold the complaint.
 I consider that fair compensation should be calculated as set out above.
-My final decision is that Westerby Trustee Services Limited should pay the amount produced by that calculation up to the maximum of £150,000 (including distress and/or inconvenience but excluding costs) plus any interest set out above.
+My decision is that Westerby Trustee Services Limited should pay the amount produced by that calculation up to the maximum of $\pounds150,000$ (including distress and/or inconvenience but excluding costs) plus any interest set out above.

-Recommendation: If the amount produced by the calculation of fair compensation exceeds £150,000, I recommend that Westerby Trustee Services Limited pay Mr N the balance plus any interest on the balance as set out above.
+Recommendation: If the amount produced by the calculation of fair compensation exceeds $\pm 150,000$, I recommend that Westerby Trustee Services Limited pay Mr H the balance plus any interest on the balance as set out above.

-If the loss does not exceed £150,000, or if Westerby Trustee Services Limited accepts the recommendation to pay the full loss as calculated above, Westerby Trustee Services Limited should have the option of taking an assignment of Mr N's rights in relation to any claim he may have against Joseph Oliver and Abana.
+If the loss does not exceed £150,000, or if Westerby Trustee Services Limited accepts the recommendation to pay the full loss as calculated above, Westerby Trustee Services Limited should have the option of taking an assignment of Mr H's rights in relation to any claim he may have against Abana and/or Joseph Oliver.

-If the loss exceeds £150,000 and Westerby Trustee Services Limited does not accept the recommendation to pay the full amount, any assignment of Mr N's rights should allow him to retain all rights to the difference between £150,000 and the full loss as calculated above.
+If the loss exceeds £150,000 and Westerby Trustee Services Limited does not accept the recommendation to pay the full amount, any assignment of Mr H's rights should allow him to retain all rights to the difference between £150,000 and the full loss as calculated above.

-If Westerby Trustee Services Limited elects to take an assignment of rights before paying compensation, it must first provide a draft of the assignment to Mr N for his consideration and agreement.
+If Westerby Trustee Services Limited elects to take an assignment of rights before paying compensation, it must first provide a draft of the assignment to Mr H for his consideration and agreement.
 Any expenses incurred for the drafting of the assignment should be met by Westerby Trustee Services Limited.

 The recommendation isn't part of my determination or award Westerby Trustee Services Limited doesn't have to do what I recommend.
-It's unlikely that Mr N could accept a decision and go to court to ask for the balance and Mr N may want to get independent legal advice before deciding whether to accept my decision.
+It's unlikely that Mr H could accept a decision and go to court to ask for the balance and Mr H may want to get independent legal advice before deciding whether to accept a decision.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr N to accept or reject my decision before 27 April 2023.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr H to accept or reject my decision before 25 April 2024.